glpi-project/glpi/apirest.md

 ## Update item(s) {#update_items}

 * **URL**: api/:itemtype/(:id)
-* **Description**: update an object (or multiple objects) in GLPI
+* **Description**: update an object (or multiple objects) existing in GLPI.
 * **Method**: PUT
 * **Parameters (Headers)**
    - *Session-Token*: session var provided by [initSession](#init_session) endpoint.
-Mandatory
+Mandatory.
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
 * **Parameters (JSON Payload)**
-   - *id*: unique identifier of the itemtype passed in url.
-You **can skip** this param by passing it in input payload.
+   - *id*: the unique identifier of the itemtype passed in URL.
+You **could skip** this parameter by passing it in the input payload.
    - *input*: Array of objects with fields of itemtype to be updated.
                Mandatory.
-               You **could provide** in each object a key named 'id' to identify item to update.
+               You **could provide** in each object a key named 'id' to identify the item(s) to update.
 * **Returns**
-   - 200 (OK) with update status for each item
+   - 200 (OK) with update status for each item.
    - 207 (Multi-Status) with id of added items and errors.
-   - 400 (Bad Request) with a message indicating error in input parameter.
+   - 400 (Bad Request) with a message indicating an error in input parameter.
-   - 401 (UNAUTHORIZED)
+   - 401 (UNAUTHORIZED).

 Example usage (CURL):